PrincetonUniversity/hpc_beginning_workshop/cluster/index.md

   > Proposals for the large  cluster systems should be submitted as PDF or MS Word documents not to exceed 3 pages.
 The proposal, which can be submitted through an online form . . . etc.

-### Learn more about Adroit by running commands
+### Learn More About Adroit by Running Commands

+Type each command below and examine the output:

 ```
-hostname                  &#35; get the name of the machine you are on
+hostname                  # get the name of the machine you are on
-whoami                    &#35; get username of the account
+whoami                    # get username of the account
-date                      &#35; get the current date and time
+date                      # get the current date and time
-cat /etc/os-release       &#35; info about operating system
+cat /etc/os-release       # info about operating system
-lscpu                     &#35; info about the CPUs on head node
+lscpu                     # info about the CPUs on head node
-snodes -N                 &#35; info about the compute nodes
+snodes -N                 # info about the compute nodes
-squeue                    &#35; which jobs are running or waiting to run
+squeue                    # which jobs are running or waiting to run
-who                       &#35; list users on the head node
+who                       # list users on the head node
 ```

-&#35; get the name of the machine
-hostname

-&#35; get your username
-whoami

-&#35; get the current date and time
-date

-&#35; info about operating system
-cat /etc/os-release

-&#35; info about the CPUs on head node lscpu

-&#35; info about the compute nodes snodes -N

-&#35; which jobs are running or waiting to run squeue

-&#35; list users on the head node who

-Here is a typical session:
+Here is example output from the commands above:

 ```
 [jdh4@adroit4 ~]$ hostname